ss-sun/right-for-the-wrong-reason/README.md

 </div>

+We performed a rigorous evaluation of post-hoc explanations and inherently interpretable techniques for the detection of spurious correlations in a medical imaging task.
+* We designed three kinds of spurious signals named "Tag", "Hyperintensities" and "Obstruction" and contaminated the positive samples in the train set with ratios of 20%, 50%, 80% and 100%.
-We evaluated both post-hoc explanation methods and the inherently interpretable model in detecting the spurious signals the model used.
+* We designed two novel metrics named "Confounder Sensitivity" and "Explanation NCC" to evaluate five post-hoc explanation methods and one inherently interpretable model in their ability to detect the spurious signal.

 <div style="displaystyle=block;align=center;"><p align="center" >
   <img src="figs/overview.png"/ width="75%" height="75%">